cheqd/cheqd-node/docs/setup-and-configure/debian/readme.md

 }
 ```

-It means, that log will be rotated after achieving 100 Mb size of `stdout.log` and compressed.
-All the archives will be stored for a month \(30 days\).
-Also, the main file will truncated instead of removing.
-It needs for continue logging process in terms of file pointers.

-Once a day by crontab will be called a small script for running logrotate logic.

-## Systemd
+## Post-install actions executed by Debian package

-The main part of post-installation process is making our binary as a service.
-The following systemd service file will be created:
+The main part of post-installation process is to make the `cheqd-node` binary run as a `systemctl` daemon.

+This ensures the service is restarted after any failures and output sent to `rsyslog`.

 ```text
 [Unit]